 If you're wondering how to make the most of your board meetings, here are some things to consider:

 Having a boardroom that is well decorated and designed for comfort can often be the difference between a productive meeting and an unproductive one.
-You’ll want to make sure that the room has enough space to accommodate everyone who is going to be meeting there in a comfortable and adequate fashion.
-If your business doesn’t have a designated boardroom and doesn’t have the space for such a meeting place, you may want to consider renting boardroom meeting space at an outside facility in order to accommodate your business meeting.
+You’ll want to make sure that the room has enough space to accommodate everyone who is going to be meeting there is a comfortable and adequate fashion.
+If your business doesn’t have a designated boardroom and doesn’t have space for such a meeting place, you may want to consider renting boardroom meeting space at an outside facility in order to accommodate your business meeting.

 Setting Up Ground Rules

 A perfect recipe for a boardroom meeting disaster is to have no ground rules set before the meeting takes place.
 In many cases, a boardroom meeting can turn into a free for all when there aren't rules in place.
 Rules like respecting people when they’re speaking, only speaking when your recognized by a department head or saving any questions you have for a dedicated question and answer session at the end of the board meeting are a great way to establish order.
 These are just a few examples of the rules you can set in place to make sure that your boardroom meeting goes smoothly.

 Going into a boardroom meeting without a clear direction on what is to be discussed also can make for wasted time.
 The best thing that you can do, especially if you’re leading the meeting, is to make sure you have a concise and detailed idea of what is going to be discussed.
 This information can be placed in a written agenda and handed out to the participants.